Ken Paxton: Impeachment trial

 After the impeachment, the Texas House of Representatives appointed twelve representatives (seven Republicans and five Democrats) to serve as impeachment managers (analogous to prosecutors) at the impeachment trial in the thirty-one-member State Senate.
-Of the dozen selected, eleven have law degrees.
-The group of impeachment managers was led by Republican representative Andrew Murr as chair and Democratic representative Ann Johnson as vice chair).
-The House Committee on General Investigating also hired high-profile Texas attorneys Rusty Hardin and Dick DeGuerin as impeachment prosecutors.
-Paxton's main defense lawyer is Tony Buzbee.
+Of the dozen selected, eleven had law degrees.
+They were led by Republican representative Andrew Murr as chair and Democratic representative Ann Johnson as vice chair.
+The House Committee on General Investigating also hired attorneys Rusty Hardin and Dick DeGuerin as impeachment prosecutors.
+Paxton's main defense lawyer was Tony Buzbee.

 The Senate appointed a committee to recommend rules and procedures for the impeachment trial to the full Senate, and the committee reported on June 20.

 One of the senators was Paxton's wife, Angela Paxton.
-The two spouses have been involved in each other's political campaigns and careers.
+The two spouses had been involved in each other's political campaigns and careers.
 Angela Paxton did not say whether she would recuse herself, but the Senate voted on June 21, 2023, to bar her from voting in her husband's impeachment trial.
-However, Angela Paxton was still required to attend the trial; and because conviction and removal from office require a two-thirds vote, her presence made it more difficult to remove her husband.
+However, Angela Paxton was still required to attend the trial, and because conviction and removal from office require a two-thirds vote, her presence made it more difficult to remove her husband.

-Republican Dan Patrick, as lieutenant governor, presided over the trial despite having donated $125,000—and lent another $125,000—to Paxton's close reelection campaign in 2018.
-In June 2023, a few months before the trial, the pro-Paxton "Defend Texas Liberty" gave a $1-million contribution and a $2-million loan to Patrick's campaign (Patrick is not up for reelection until 2026).
+Republican Dan Patrick, as lieutenant governor, presided over the trial despite having donated $125,000 — and loaned another $125,000 — to Paxton's close reelection campaign in 2018.
+A few months before the trial Defend Texas Liberty PAC a political action committee promoting far-right candidates, gave a $1 million contribution and a $2 million loan to Patrick's campaign.
+The PAC also made known it would politically target Republican legislators who had voted for impeachment.
 A few days before the trial began, Patrick selected Lana Myers, a retired Fifth Court of Appeals of Texas judge, to serve as his legal counsel during the trial.